mcdexio/documents/en/perpetual-onchain-and-offchain-architecture.md

 ## Broker

-The broker is the entry point for a trader to interact with the system.
+Broker is a actor who helps trader to accomplish trading.
+Each Trader can set his/her Broker.
 The broker can either be:
 * AMM
 * An order book relayer.
 The relayer is a ordinary ETH account who matches the orders in the order book, and sends transactions into the chain.